 On the 17 October, a large group of 5000 men and women gathered to discuss the case.
 They decided to appeal the decision, but after the dispersal of the crowd, a small group decided to set fire to the Eureka Hotel.
 Having done so, they were arrested by police.

 Over the next weeks, the miners met and elected delegates who, on 27 November, approached the new Victorian Governor, Charles Hotham.
 They demanded the release of the men who burned down Bentley’s hotel but the governor took offence to having demands made of him and dismissed their grievances.
-He then despatched the 40th regiment of the British army to Ballarat to reinforce the police.
+He then despatched 150 British soldiers of the 40th Regiment of Foot to Ballarat to reinforce the police and soldiers already stationed there.

-There they flew the newly created Eureka flag depicting the Southern Cross, and Lalor led the men and women in an oath: ‘We swear by the Southern Cross, to stand truly by each other, and fight to defend our rights and liberties’.
+There Lalor led the men and women in an oath: ‘We swear by the Southern Cross, to stand truly by each other, and fight to defend our rights and liberties’.

 Then the company gathered timber from the nearby mineshafts and created a stockade.

 Over the next two days, the men and women remained in and around the stockade, many performing military drills in preparation for possible conflict.
 This was too much for the Commissioner of the Ballarat goldfields, Robert Rede.
 He called for the police and army to destroy the stockade at first light, Sunday 3 December.
-That morning, 182 mounted and foot troopers and 94 police attacked the stockade.
-The assault was over in 15 minutes, leaving at least 22 diggers (including one woman) and four soldiers dead.
+That morning almost 300 mounted and foot troopers, and police attacked the stockade.
+The assault was over in 15 minutes, with at least 22 diggers (including one woman) and six soldiers losing their lives.

 The police arrested and detained 113 of the miners.
 Eventually, 13 were taken to Melbourne to stand trial.
 Governor Hotham called for a Goldfields Commission of Enquiry on 7 December, but the citizens of Victoria were opposed to what the government had done in Ballarat and one by one the 13 leaders of the rebellion were tried by jury and released.